 Interesting fact: We have CB1 and CB2 receptors in our skin that respond to cannabinoid use, like CBD topical creams.

-Take a look at this picture below from the medical journal Trends of Pharmacology in Science.
+Take a look at this picture below from a well respected medical journal:

 Photo Source: Trends in Pharmacological Sciences